 Valve Bag Filling Machine with Accurate Weighing

-The valve bag filling machine had an integrated weighing scale, which worked in combination with a single PLC based control package.
-The weighing controls were especially designed for valve bag filling applications and featured a gain-in-weight totaling display.
-The controls were designed with the ability to communicate weigh data to a printer or central management control system.
+The valve bag filling machine had an integrated weighing scale, which worked in combination with a single PLC-based control package.
+The weighing controls were specially designed for valve bag filling applications and featured a gain-in-weight totaling display.
+The controls were designed with the ability to communicate weight data to a printer or central management control system.

 Bag Clamp System for Higher Productivity